cal-overflow/Build-A-Blog/getting-started.md

 ## 6. Write your first blog post

 Now that you've done all the heavy lifting, your website should have a basic home page and be ready to serve some blog posts.
-Reference the [Blog Posts](./README.md#posts-) section below for general information on writing a blog post.
+Reference the [Posts section of the README](./README.md#posts-) for general information on writing a post.

 ## Running locally